 FAQ

-I spent 6 years working as an immigration interpreter in Spanish and Portuguese for the public defender, asylum applicants, and clients with other immigration concerns.
+For 6 years I worked as an immigration interpreter in Spanish and Portuguese for the public defender, asylum applicants, and clients with other immigration concerns.

-I completed a one-year postgraduate fellowship at Access Institute for Psychological Services where I was trained in psychoanalytically-oriented psychotherapy.
+My training continued at Access Institute for Psychological Services where I completed a one-year postgraduate fellowship and was trained in psychoanalytically-oriented psychotherapy.

-I worked as an in-school therapist at Glen Park Elementary School, SFUSD and George Washington High School, SFUSD.
+I gained experience working with children and adolescents during my training as in-school therapist at Glen Park Elementary School, SFUSD and George Washington High School, SFUSD.

 Couples sessions are 60-minutes long and $275.